OCA/stock-logistics-reporting/stock_quant_history/README.rst

 All stock quant history re-generated for a given date are called snapshot.

+Each snapshot belongs to one company.
+Its base snapshot and stock move lines are restricted to that company, including when shared stock locations are involved.

 To generate the first snapshot this module assume all stock.move.line are present in the database.

 Next snapshot is computed based on the previous snapshot present in the database.

+Snapshots with the same inventory date are chained in creation order.
+The newest previously generated snapshot is used as the base.

+Generated snapshots are immutable and cannot be generated a second time.
+Create a new snapshot when another stock-history calculation is needed.

+Extensions may override the allowed location usages.
+An empty allowed usage list applies no moves; for an incremental snapshot, the copied base quantities are therefore preserved.

 **Table of contents**